Libensemble/libensemble/docs/tutorials/forces_gpu_tutorial.rst

 This example is based on the
 :doc:`simple forces tutorial  <../tutorials/executor_forces_tutorial>` with
-a slighly modified simulation function.
+a slightly modified simulation function.

 To compile the forces application to use the GPU, ensure forces.c_ has the ``#pragma omp target`` line uncommented and comment out the equivalent